 Keep running the trials until the gain in sales volume is substantial or give up on beacons already.

-Why BLE Beacons are gaining this amount of popularity lately?
+Why Beacons and BLE app development are gaining this amount of popularity lately?

 A. Cost: the technology 60-80% cheaper than competing standards